 - II.3.1.(a) All members of the GRO Executive Board are expected to represent the general interest of the entire graduate student body.
-Therefore, when voting at the General Council, they are to refrain from representing the interests of the respective departments from which they come. - II.3.1.(b) The GRO Executive Board shall ensure the smooth operation of GRO administration and all GRO activities. - II.3.1.(c) All executive board members are expected to attend at least 33% of all meetings (executive board meetings and GC meetings) during a semester.
-Failure to meet this criterion is considered a routine failure of responsibilities under By-law II.4.1.(a).
+Therefore, when voting at the General Council, they are to refrain from representing the interests of the respective departments from which they come. - II.3.1.(b) The GRO Executive Board shall ensure the smooth operation of GRO administration and all GRO activities. - II.3.1.(c) All Executive Board members are expected to attend at least 33% of all meetings (Executive Board meetings and General Council meetings) during a semester.
+Failure to meet this criterion is considered a routine failure of responsibilities under By-law II.4.1.(a), unless the members properly communicate schedule conflicts with the Co-Chairs and provide updates to the rest of the Executive Board in place of meetings. - II.3.1.(d) Executive Board members are expected to review the entirety of the Bylaws after being elected to their position, within the first month of their tenure.